reusable-ui/reusable-ui-monorepo/features/animation-feature/README.md

 1. Custom animations (if provided)
 2. Registered animation variables from registered state packages

-All registered variables are pre-reset with `none` to prevent inheritance and ensuring the final `animation` property is always valid—even when no animations are active.
+All registered variables are internally pre-reset with `none` to prevent inheritance and ensuring the final `animation` property remains valid—even when no animations are active.

 ---